LucreMo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 T6.
 A script that creates a new local variable
 T7.
 A script that creates a new global variable.
 T8.
 A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+T9.
+A script that prints the result of POWER divided by DIVIDE, followed by a new line.